-Tips on How to Plan a Successful Crowdfunding Campaign
+Tips on How to Plan a Successful Crowdfunding PR Campaign

-Front Page PR receives many calls from customers that want to know, “What is the best and most cost-effective way to plan a successful crowdfunding campaign?”
-It seems likes a simple question, but the answer can get complicated quickly.
+Crowdfunding PR receives many calls from customers that want to know, “What is the best and most cost-effective way to plan a successful crowdfunding campaign?”
+It seems like a simple question, but the answer can get complicated quickly.

-Just as in starting any small business, every crowdfunding campaign should begin with a business plan that states what the crowdfunding campaign’s goals and objectives are and what products/services will be offered to potential donors and/or investors.
-Similar to any product/service launch, a crowdfunding profile should describe the features and benefits needed to entice the customer into desiring the offer.
+Just as in starting any small business every crowdfunding campaign should begin with a business plan that states what the crowdfunding campaign’s goals and objectives are and what products/services will be offered to potential donors and/or investors.
+Similar to any product/service launch, a crowdfunding profile should describe the features and benefits needed to entice the customer into desiring the offer and making a purchase decision.

 Once the marketing messages have been created, delivery of the messages is a purely a mathematical decision.
 The success of any business is directly tied to how much the business spends on marketing to “reach” a calculated target audience to raise awareness for the products/services or securities being sold.